WELCOME TO THE PITTSBURG & SHAWMUT RAILROAD!

 P&S GOODIES!

-Pittsburg & Shawmut In Color – A Book!
+Pittsburg & Shawmut In Color – Book!

 In 2015 Kurt Reisweber and Brad Esposito published a 128 page book on the P&S. The book contains a good bit of history of the Shawmut and many awesome color photographs from the 1950s on.
 The book is available from Morning Sun Books.
 Here’s the main Morning Sun web address.